Zhang Lab @ Danforth

 Research Summary

-The Zhang laboratory at the Donald Danforth Plant Science Center employs algal genomics and plant spectroscopy to study how photosynthetic organisms respond to high temperatures.
+The Zhang Lab at the Donald Danforth Plant Science Center employs algal genomics, plant spectroscopy, and advanced 3D cryo-imaging to study how photosynthetic organisms respond to high temperatures, with focus on photosynthesis.

 Global warming increases the frequency with which photosynthetic organisms are exposed to damaging high temperatures.
 Heat stress impairs plant growth and reduces crop yield.
 To engineer crops with higher thermo-tolerance, it is imperative to understand how photosynthetic cells sense and respond to high temperatures.